 Encouraging entrepreneurial activities.

 While the literature on university economic engagement remains relatively nascent, a robust set of literature exists around innovation and entrepreneurial ecosystems.
 Yet, much of this focuses on densely populated, urban areas (e.g., Feldman, 2014; Harper-Anderson, 2018).
-More recently, researchers have explored rural entrepreneurial ecosystems (Jolley & Pittaway, 2019), often with a focus on the role universities, and even community colleges (e.g., Corbin & Thomas, 2019), play in supporting the ecosystem through entrepreneurial training (Lyons, Lyons, & Jolley, 2019), collaboration (Morrison, Barrett, & Fadden, 2019), inclusivity to under-represented communities (O’Brien, Cooney, & Blenker, 2019), reducing wealth inequality (Lyons, Miller, & Mann, 2018), and even providing public venture capital (Jolley, Uzuegbunam, & Glazer, 2018).
-Even the federal government has recognized the importance of entrepreneurship to rural areas.
+Recently, researchers have explored rural entrepreneurial ecosystems (Jolley & Pittaway, 2019), often with a focus on the role universities, and even community colleges (e.g., Corbin & Thomas, 2019), play in supporting the ecosystem through entrepreneurial training (Lyons, Lyons, & Jolley, 2019), collaboration (Morrison, Barrett, & Fadden, 2019), inclusivity to under-represented communities (O’Brien, Cooney, & Blenker, 2019), reducing wealth inequality (Lyons, Miller, & Mann, 2018), and providing public venture capital (Jolley, Uzuegbunam, & Glazer, 2018).
+Additionally, the federal government has recognized the importance of entrepreneurship to rural areas.
 For instance, in 2018, the Appalachian Regional Commission (ARC) released a series of research reports on Entrepreneurial Ecosystems in Appalachia (ARC, 2019).

-Our intent here is not to provide a complete or robust literature review.
-Rather, we seek to demonstrate to a reader the academic focus, as well as tangible activities, being undertaken by institutions of higher education in the areas of economic development, engagement, and entrepreneurship.

 Ohio University’s Voinovich School of Leadership and Public Affairs

 Ohio University’s Voinovich School of Leadership and Public Affairs engages in nearly all of the six economic engagement activities brought forth in the Talebzadehhosseini et al. (2019) paper, minus tech transfer.
 Since 2012, the Voinovich School has generated nearly $2.5 billion in economic activity for the region and state, in part by leveraging a $1.25 million Appalachian New Economy Partnership (ANEP) state appropriation.
 Ohio University’s Voinovich School offers two academic degrees, the Master of Public Administration (MPA) and the Master of Science in Environmental Studies (MSES).
 However, the primary mission of the Voinovich School is to serve as “a catalyst for regional, state and national collective impact in the areas of entrepreneurship, energy and the environment, and public and social engagement policy areas” (Voinovich School, 2019, para.
 1).
 The Voinovich School works to provide applied, research-based solutions to challenges existing in communities, leveraging partnerships with nonprofit organizations, government, and the private sector to create public value.
-Overall, the Voinovich School is active with a wide range of stakeholders, and uses nationally recognized research strengths to conduct objective and meaningful research that improves lives and can inform future business and policy decisions.
+Overall, the Voinovich School is active, with a wide range of stakeholders, and uses nationally recognized research methods to conduct objective and meaningful research that improves lives and can inform future business and policy decisions.

-The Voinovich School achieves this unique mission through an engaged faculty model, modeled after the University of North Carolina at Chapel Hill (UNC) School of Government, where faculty hold 12-month, rather than 9-month, appointments.
+The Voinovich School achieves this mission through an engaged faculty system, modeled after the University of North Carolina at Chapel Hill (UNC) School of Government, where faculty hold 12-month, rather than 9-month, appointments.
 While traditional public affairs schools focus on research, teaching, and service, the Voinovich School prioritizes public service, engagement, and sponsored research to the benefit of Appalachian Ohio and the State of Ohio.
-Nine tenured/tenure-track faculty, four non-tenured track faculty, a handful of executives-in-residence, and approximately 80 professional staff work on host of issues, often in partnership with government, nonprofit, and private partners.
+Nine tenured/tenure-track faculty, four non-tenured track faculty, a handful of executives-in-residence, and approximately 80 professional staff work on a host of issues, often in partnership with government, nonprofit, and private partners.